By Alex Morgan 1 min read

 Turn and River Play

-In later streets, decision-making focuses on extracting value from opponents' weaker holdings or bluffing in certain situations.
+In later streets, decision-making focuses on extracting value from opponents' weaker holdings or Bluffing in certain situations.
 Since position is less favorable, consider your opponent's tendencies and betting patterns more heavily than when acting from later positions.

 Defensive Strategies Against Opponents